virtan/eep/README.md

 Erlang Easy Profiling (eep)
 ===========================

-Erlang Easy Profiling (eep) application provides a way to analyze an application performance and call hierarchy.
+Erlang Easy Profiling (eep) application provides a way to analyze application performance and call hierarchy.

 Main features:
  * no need to modify sources (doesn't need sources at all)